-Figure 314 Management > Access Control > Remote Management
+Figure 270 Management > Access Control > Remote Management

-Table 216 Management > Access Control > Remote Management
+Table 184 Management > Access Control > Remote Management

 LABEL DESCRIPTION Entry This is the client set index number.
 A "client set" is a group of one or more "trusted computers" from which an administrator may use a service to manage the Switch.
-Active elect this check box to activate this secured client set.
-Clear the check box if you wish to emporarily disable the set without deleting it.
+Active Select this check box to activate this secured client set.
+Clear the check box if you wish to temporarily disable the set without deleting it.
 Start Address Configure the IP address range of trusted computers from which you can manage this Switch.
 End Address The Switch checks if the client IP address of a computer requesting a service or protocol matches the range set here.
 The Switch immediately disconnects the session if it does not match.
+Telnet/FTP/ HTTP/ICMP/ SNMP/SSH/ HTTPS Select services that may be used for managing the Switch from the specified trusted computers Apply Click Apply to save your changes to the Switch's run-time memory.
+The Switch loses these changes if it is turned off or loses power, so use the Save link on the top navigation panel to sav your changes to the non-volatile memory when you are done configuring.
+Cancel Click Cancel to begin configuring this screen afresh.